 Magenta – cylinders and steam chests from tube

-Note: Illustrations 1 and 2 are of the complete block, Illustration 3 has the smokebox saddle removed to enable the exhaust passages to be seen.
-The model still requires welding details.
+Note: Illustrations 1 and 2 are of the complete block, illustration 3 has the smokebox saddle removed to enable the exhaust passages to be seen, illustration 4 shows the Kylchap double exhaust in place and illustration 5 a section through the steam passage and poppet valves.

 The original Lentz rotary cam poppet valve gear fitted to No. 2001 Cock o’ the North had a number of problems which caused Sir Nigel Gresley to use Walschearts valve gear on the subsequent P2 locomotives and to convert No. 2001 in 1938.
 Our research suggests that subsequent developments with poppet valve gear would have overcome the problems experienced with No. 2001.
 We have choices: